nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 ### Following a linkage ###
 For the majority of scenarios, the information required by the consumer can be retrieved through a single query.
 The consumer system identifies which clinical areas of the patient record it requires and which search criteria should be applied, then calls the GP Connect API.
 The provider system then returns all the requested information in a single bundle.

-There are however scenarios where the information to the first query identifies additional information that is required.
+There are, however, scenarios where the information to the first query identifies additional information that is required.

 For example:
 * a retrieved medication is linked to a problem that the clinician wants to review